lkloh/lkloh.github.io/_posts/2017-09-21-mixing-js-and-ts.markdown

 const maleAlex = performSexChangeSurgery({isMale: true});
 ```

-Then the code will compile and work fine.
+Then the code will compile and work just fine.

 The problem is that this is wrongly typed.
 `performSexChangeSurgery` is called with a JavaScript object `{isMale: true}`,